 For transfer protocols that use intermediate servers (such as XMPP and MQTT), TLS offers communication security only on each leg.
-This means that you may need a higher-layer security mechanism in addition to TLS, in some deployments.
+This means that you may need a higher-layer security mechanism in addition to TLS when end-to-end security is needed.
 Furthermore, an access control mechanism may be needed for these transfer protocols to determine which client can see which communication interaction.

 Header Payload

 HTTP/1.1 is used for web services, and has more overhead than CoAP.
-Websockets, after initial setup, has a reduced header overhead at the loss of a standardized protocol format.
+WebSockets, after initial setup, has a reduced header overhead at the loss of a standardized protocol format.

 XMPP has the largest header overhead to the use of XML.
 The MQTT header has low overhead due to its binary encoding (similar to CoAP)